uwgraphics/d3-twodim/README.md

 Download the [latest release](https://github.com/uwgraphics/d3-twodim/releases/latest), and include d3-twodim as a script source after including d3.v3.js.
 If you use NPM, `npm install d3-twodim`.
 Otherwise, you can modify and rebuild the library by calling `npm install` from the project root.

+We recommend using a bash shell to install.
+On Windows, download [git for windows](https://git-for-windows.github.io/), and make sure both zip and bzip2.dll are available in your path ([[1]](https://ranxing.wordpress.com/2016/12/13/add-zip-into-git-bash-on-windows/)).

 ## Example Instantiation

 You can view an example instantiation within the repository by navigating to [simpleExample.html](examples/simpleExample.html) after building the library.

 d3-twodim uses the factory design pattern to keep track of all linked components.
 In your code, first create the factory by calling `new d3_twodim.twoDimFactory()`, then create objects using the factory's `createComponent()` method.
 To make your first scatterplot, you can simply do the following: